-We missed Covent Garden, but I would recommend seeing it if possible.
+We missed Covent Garden, but I would recommend seeing the Covent Garden Christmas lights if possible.
 We did not have time to see it on our one night in December, and the Christmas decorations disappeared before we returned in early January.

-The Christmas decorations in Covent Garden every year look spectacular though.
-The decorations included 40 mistletoe chandeliers and 700 sparkling berries in addition to a huge Christmas tree.
-Over 115,000 lights were used this year, and there is a 55 foot tall Christmas tree.
+The Christmas decorations in the Covent Garden piazza every year look spectacular though.
+The festive makeover includes 40 mistletoe chandeliers and 700 sparkling berries in addition to the iconic Christmas tree that stands 55 feet tall.
+Over 115,000 lights were used this year for the display.